ObsidianToAnki/Obsidian_to_Anki/README.md

 </pre>
 3. If you run the script on the file, it will interpret this as "delete the note with ID {identifier}".
 For convenience, it will also delete the unnecessary `START END` block from the file.

+Note that if you manually delete a note in Anki, **you must remove the ID line from the text file**.
+Otherwise, the script will throw an error.

 See [Deleting inline notes](#deleting-inline-notes) for how to do this with inline notes.

 ## Inline note formatting